Chapter 3: The First Day of Chemo

 I had to try this.
 If I could pull it off..
 I’d be able to fly, if only for a few seconds.
 So I too swung until I was nearly level with the metal support beam at the top.
 It wasn’t easy for me to gain the courage to do it.
 Every time I’d ride the upswing, I’d hesitate and let gravity pull me back.
 As the end of recess inched closer, so too did my courage and before you could say “momentum” I jumped… but I jumped too late, on the backswing.
 Instead of flying forward, I sort of hovered in place and tipped forward until my body was horizontal with the ground.

 I slammed face/torso first onto the ground below me.
 I chipped my front, bottom tooth and broke my wrist in two places.
 The force of the impact felt as though every bone in my body had shattered for a split second, but it was only the adrenaline and shock mixed with pure gravity.
 Then the real pain set in.
 Tears immediately ran down my face.
 I cried as the bell rang signaling the end of recess.
 I held onto my wrist like holding a tube of nitroglycerin: delicately.
 As I returned to my seat, smack dab in the middle of the classroom, I continued to support my broken appendage.
 At first, the teachers didn’t think I had broken a thing, “kids’ and their overactive imaginations.”
-Sure enough when I went to the nurse’s office for the examination, they called my Mom; yup, broken.
+Sure enough, when I went to the nurse’s office for the examination, they called my Mom; yup, broken.

 I went home and ate some macaroni and cheese as I watched The Price is Right (a usually zen-like experience), but I wasn’t even able to enjoy it.
 When we went to the doctors, it was confirmed: actually broken in two places.
 I’d needed a cast.
 That was the most pain I had ever felt at that point in my life–

 –And yet here they were, jabbing a needle into my chest and I winced at the surprise sensation.
-The pain was okay; because I’d rather have the “chest vessel” attacked then be locked down by an IV or two looking some sort of medical Cenobite.
+The pain was okay; because I’d rather have the “chest vessel” attacked than be locked down by an IV or two looking some sort of medical Cenobite.

 But the wound was fresh, and the movement of the then loose skin over the port-a-cath’s rubber head is what surprised me.
-I’d occasionally grasp the nodule with two fingers and find its edges, sliding the port under my skin like a blanket over a hockey puck; moving independent of its cover.
+I’d occasionally grasp the nodule with two fingers and find its edges, sliding the port under my skin like a blanket over a hockey puck; moving independently of its cover.

 The first bag of chemo was rather large.
-It had appeared to be at least two sizes bigger than the saline bag– I could be exaggerating a tad, but nevertheless I marveled at its gigantic shape.
+It had appeared to be at least two sizes bigger than the saline bag– I could be exaggerating a tad, but nevertheless, I marveled at its gigantic shape.

 The immediate family came down that Saturday: My father and brother from Fort Kent, my Mom never left my side (she rarely did), and my newlywed sister and brother-in-law came up from Connecticut (the ones in the photo from the first chapter), but with two cool things: